kuldeeparyal/AIforDevelopment/README.md

 This repository contains **two complementary projects** that help nonprofits move from **readiness → action** in their AI and digital transformation journey.

 - **Task 1 — AI Architect for Nonprofit Solutions (Flask API)**
-  An AI-powered API that analyzes a nonprofit’s problem statement and generates **context-aware** recommendations with practical first steps.
+  An AI-powered API that analyses a nonprofit’s problem statement and generates **context-aware** recommendations with practical first steps.
 - **Task 2 — AI & Digital Transformation Readiness Assessment (Full‑stack Web App)**
-  A self‑assessment that measures organizational readiness across six dimensions and produces **AI‑generated** insights and prioritized recommendations.
+A self-assessment that measures organisational readiness across six survey categories (consolidated into five scoring dimensions) and produces AI-generated insights

 > For a narrative comparison of both projects, see **[Project_Summary.md](./Project_Summary.md)**.